charlie0x01/blood-bucket/README.md

 4. Install dependencies: `npm install`

-5. You must create your database on your server and on your `.env` file update the following lines
+5. You must create your database on your server and on your `.env` file update the following lines.

 `DB_CONNECTION=mysql`
 `DB_HOST=127.0.0.1`